hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 6228

-from the harm of night’s darkness when it spreads around,
+from the harm of darkening [night] when it spreads around,

 # 6229